Momentum-Team-15/js-customer-database/README.md

 You can choose to use flexbox, grid, and/or css libraries for styling your site.
 Keep in mind, however, that the priority for this assignment is the data, not the styling, so spend your time accordingly.

-Your site should look like the following screenshot:
+Your site should look like the following screenshot with individual customers visible in a grid.
+You can apply your own css style choices, but getting the info on the page is first priority:

 ![example screenshot](customer-db.png)